 Recently, I tried my hand at a hoverboard and discovered that trusting in this moving object below me was an exciting challenge.
 Then I came across the Alto 100, which uses hoverboard style technology to create a balance board for VR locomotion.
 Alto is a sleek little pad users stand on and shift their weight around.
-The Melbourne-based studio behind the Alto, Oceanic Studios, wants to make motion feel effortless and fluid.
+The Melbourne-based studio behind the Alto, Viso Space, wants to make motion feel effortless and fluid.

 VR locomotion is an interesting nut to crack.
 Free motion is becoming a popular trend for shooter-based games and even some RPGs.
 You’ll find it in many popular titles.
 It’s probably the most requested feature I come across when browsing forums.
 It is also nauseating when done poorly, even with some of our fitness hacks.

 The Alto Balance Board wants to solve this interesting challenge with an affordable solution built for the home.

 How it Works

 The Alto is a people mover in VR, like a virtual surfboard.
 Moving feels like gliding, but you lean into your movements.
 Your brain receives the signal you should be moving forward based on how you’re leaning, thus hypothetically removing motion sickness.

 It operates on rechargeable double A batteries powered by a 5V PSU and connects to a base device via USB or Bluetooth.
 You can step on and off as needed to explore the world around you, with haptic feedback beneath your feet to simulate the action of walking.
 In the team demo, they’ve built in small gradations that the board can simulate that feel like you’re moving across a gravelly surface.